 To the northeast of the town is the pathway up to the Castro with sweeping views over the entire island.

 Budget hotel : Chaido Rooms

 Mid-range hotel : Drougas Windmill ( very unique!)

-There is a natural thermal spring at Paleochora which is a well organised beach with many sunbeds and umberellas for hire and several good tavernas up the top.
-There is a big car park and it is very easy to access.
+There is a natural thermal spring at Paleochora which is a well-organised beach with many sunbeds and umbrellas for hire and several good tavernas up the top.
+There is a big car park and it is very easy to access

 The water is shallow and warm and great for all ages.